107208579/mqtt2caldav/README.md

 **EVENT :: Seconds**
-Specifies if a calendar event start time and calendar event end time will have seconds set.
+Specifies if a calendar event start time and end time will have seconds set.
 ```
 "EVENT_SECONDS"
 ```